Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 ### Frontend

-The frontend is a React app, with Material UI.
+The frontend is a React app, built with Material UI components.
 The source code is at [pioreactorui_frontend](https://github.com/Pioreactor/pioreactorui_frontend).
-To update the front end, locally I will build the site in a local version of `pioreactorui_frontend`, (automatically) `mv` the necessary assets to local repo of `pioreactorui`, commit and push.
-Then on the Pioreactor, one can run `pio update ui`.
-This also restarts the server.
+A lot of the "data" for the frontend comes from YAML files on the RPi's filesystem.
+For example, all the charts, activities, and automations are defined in their own YAML file in a `contrib` folder on the filesystem.
+This way, it's easy to add new data to the frontend without having to write new JS.

 ### DNS name resolution to `pioreactor.local`